-A memorandum of understanding ("MOU") or letter of intent is fairly common in Singapore, particularly for transactions of a larger size.
+A memorandum of understanding (MOU) or letter of intent is common in Singapore, particularly for larger transactions.
 Typically, it is entered into where parties are keen to obtain some earlier assurance that the other party is fully committed to the transaction and to confirm that parties are working on the same understanding as to the outline terms of the transaction.
-MOUs are usually non-binding, save for certain key provisions such as confidentiality, costs or expenses, and "no-shop" or exclusivity clauses.
+MOUs are usually non-binding, save for certain key provisions such as confidentiality, costs or expenses, and 'no-shop' or exclusivity clauses.